KohaILS/koha-manual-zh-cn/source/acquisitions.rst

        **Note**

        Whilst it is possible to re-open your basket, cancel one or more orders and re-close the basket, this is not recommended.
-This procedure will update the 'basket closed' date, which in turn will cause your 'late order' caclulations to be incorrect.
+This procedure will update the 'basket closed' date, which in turn will cause your 'late order' calculations to be incorrect.
 Instead, follow the procedure below.

 To cancel an order: